dashbird/site/content/blog/python-aws-lambda-error-handling.md

 author: Taavi Rehemägi
 ---

-Python, used in around 53% of all Lambda functions, is the most popular language for Serverless.
-So, in the following weeks I'm going to introduce to you and share the best practices for building Serverless applications in Python.
-First of, an overview of the need-to-knows and best practices for error handling your Python code in AWS Lambda.
+Python, used in around 53% of all Lambda functions, is the most popular language for doing Serverless.
+Because of that, in the following weeks, I'm going to introduce you to the facts and best practices in building Lambda functions with Python.
+First up in the series is an overview of the need-to-knows for error handling Python in AWS Lambda.

-### Lambda failure types
+### Failure types
 There are a lot of different things that can go wrong in your Lambda so let's break each of them down.

 ![Python error handling](/images/blog/04-01-2018/python-error-handling-aws-lambda.png)

-#### Python syntax errors
+#### Syntax Errors
-Syntax errors, also known as **parsing errors**, are perhaps the most common kind of complaint.
-They get detected before the code execution starts.
+Syntax errors, also known as **parsing errors**, are perhaps the most common kind of failure.
+They get thrown before the code execution starts.
 Here's how one looks like:

 ```
 >>> while True print('Hello world')